Background

 Using contrasting principles, fast ferry and sailing multihull speeds have doubled in 20 years from 1980, causing revolutions in those industries.
 Nor are their hull forms used in seaplane design, with every text on seaplane hull design spelling out why the principles cannot be adopted for seaplane use ... but wrongly so.

-This is where the breakthrough opportunity lies and why the Ocean seaplanes can aim even higher than what Glenn Martin had its sights on, which was "… vastly expanded potentialities of water based aircraft in general.”
+This is where the breakthrough opportunity lies and why the Ocean seaplanes can aim even higher than Glenn Martin had its sights on, which was "… vastly expanded potentialities of water based aircraft in general.”

 Development